 Professor Lyesse Laloui

-As founder and Editor-in-Chief of the Elsevier Geomechanics for Energy and the Environment journal, he is a leading scientist in the field of geomechanics and geo-energy.
-His research portfolio includes 13 written and edited books and over 350 peer reviewed papers; resulting in more than 9000 citations with an h-index of 49 (Scopus).
-Two of his papers are among the top 1% in the field of Engineering.
-Two of his books are widely used: Mécanique des sols et des roches and Energy Geostructures: analysis and design.
-Prof. Laloui has given keynote and invited lectures at more than 40 leading international conferences.
-He has won many awards in recognition of his work including the Excellent Contributions Award of the International Association for Computer Methods and Advances in Geomechanics in 2008, the 2012 Vardoulakis Lecture from the University of Minnesota, the 12th G.A.
+Prof. Laloui has given keynote and invited lectures at more than 50 leading international conferences.
+His pioneering work has led to many awards in recognition of his work, including two Honoris Causa degrees from Heriot-Watt University and the Technical University of Cluj-Napoca, the Excellent Contributions Award of the International Association for Computer Methods and Advances in Geomechanics in 2008, the 2012 Vardoulakis Lecture from the University of Minnesota, the 12th G.A.
 Leonards Lecture from the University of Purdue in 2014, the 2016 RM Quigley Award from the Canadian Geotechnical Society, the 30th Roberval Award at the French Academy of Science in 2018, the 2020 Kersten Lecture at the Geo-congress 2020 in Minneapolis and the Vienna Terzaghi Lecture in 2022.
 Prof. Laloui has four patents that he is developing in the context of three start-ups (MeduSoil, Enerdrape, Nesol).
 He is also a founding partner of the international engineering company Geoeg.